richtastic/ff/src/3DR/wiki/index.md

 **TODO:**
+- plot 2D curvature lines (N,T,B,R), and think about 3D curvature
 - generate sphere points (random, with error)
 - render points in webGL
 - determing MLS surface for any point
+- display MLS as sampled points on surface
+- how to get kappa - curvature of the MLS surface
 - container class for point cloud
+- how to 'query' field
+- how to generate first triangle

 RESULTS DATA: